Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 ### When you leave Germany

-If you leave the European Union, you can usually [get a refund for your public pension insurance payments](/guides/pension-payments-refund).
+If you leave the [[European Union]], you can usually [get a refund for your public pension insurance payments](/guides/pension-payments-refund).
 You only get the part that you paid ({{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income), not the part that the KSK paid.

 If you can't get your pension payments back, you will get a German pension when you retire, even if you live in another country.